softboiler/copier-pipeline/docs/contributing.md

 If you're editing files in VSCode, certain tools give feedback by placing squiggly underlines under problem areas.
 These are also shown in the Problems pane ([Palette: `View: Focus Problems`](#vscode-command-palette)).
 Interact with these warnings clicking the lightbulb that appears near your cursor or by pressing `Ctrl+.`.
 You can often click links in the Problems pane for more details.

-Tools like `ruff`, `pyright`, `markdownlint-cli2`, and [`sourcery`](#sourcery) gently nudge us towards writing better code by bringing up things we might not have even known to search for.
+Tools like `ruff`, `ty`, `markdownlint-cli2`, and [`sourcery`](#sourcery) gently nudge us towards writing better code by bringing up things we might not have even known to search for.
 In VSCode, we can press `Ctrl+.` (or select the floating lightbulb) and interact with such warnings.
-You may invoke `pyright` at the command line or use [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) in VSCode, which uses `pyright` to provide squiggly underlines for incorrect type annotations in code.
+You may invoke `ty` at the command line or use [ty](https://marketplace.visualstudio.com/items?itemName=astral-sh.ty) in VSCode, which provides squiggly underlines for incorrect type annotations in code.

 #### Sourcery